 Plus, the endometrial tissue in endometriosis and adenomyosis acts in a similar manner — it thickens, breaks down and bleeds during a woman’s monthly period.3,4

-Not much is also known about what exactly causes endometriosis or adenomyosis, although several theories have been highlighted, such as retrograde menstruation, genetics, hormones, uterine inflammation (usually after childbirth) and adenomyoma or the invasive growth of abnormal tissues.5,6
+Not much is known about what exactly causes endometriosis or adenomyosis, although several theories have been highlighted, such as retrograde menstruation, genetics, hormones, uterine inflammation (usually after childbirth) and adenomyoma or the invasive growth of abnormal tissues.5,6

-Don’t be fooled by these similarities, though, as there are key differences that set endometriosis and adenomyosis from each other.
+Don’t be fooled by these similarities, though, as there are key differences that set endometriosis and adenomyosis apart from each other.
 Keep on reading to learn how to distinguish these two diseases apart.

 Symptoms That You Should Watch Out For

 If you have endometriosis, the tissue grows outside your uterus, in places such as your ovaries, bowel or among tissue lining your pelvis.7 Patients with adenomyosis have tissue that exists within and grows inside or into the muscular wall in your uterus.8

 Most symptoms of both endometriosis and adenomyosis are quite alike, which is why it can be difficult at first to diagnose which of these two conditions is affecting you or someone you know.
 Women with either of these conditions suffer from:9,10